hanlinlibham/hanlinlibham.github.io/_posts/informal/2017-08-12-A-UOB-dissertation-Templete.md

 title:  "Dissertation Templete"
 tags: [informal]
 ---
-#UOB-Dissertation Templete 1.0
+# UOB-Dissertation Templete 1.0
-A latex version dissertation for University of Birmingham, School of Mathematic.
+A latex version dissertation for University of Birmingham, School of Mathematic.<br>
-This version was a blank templete and also has good construction.
+This version was a blank templete and also has good construction.<br>
-Everyone were welcome to use.
+Everyone were welcome to use.<br>

 >https://github.com/hanlinlibham/UOB-Thesis-Paper-Templete